the-road-to-learn-react/the-road-to-react/manuscript/react-modern/controlled-components.md

 };
 ~~~~~~~

-While the list has been filtered according to the initial search, the input field doesn't show the initial `searchTerm`.
-We want the input field to reflect the actual `searchTerm` used from the initial state; but it's only reflected through the filtered list.

-We need to convert the Search component with its input field into a controlled component.
+While the list has been filtered respectively to this search term, the HTML input field doesn't show the value.
+Only when typing into the input field we see the change reflected in it.
+However, if we want to start properly with initial state in the input field, we need to convert the Search component with its input field into a so called **controlled component**.
 So far, the input field doesn't know anything about the `searchTerm`.
-It only uses the change event to inform us of a change.
-Actually, the input field has a `value` attribute.
+It only uses the `onChange` handler to inform us of a change.
+Good for us that the input field has a `value` attribute which we can use as well:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~